I’m surrounded by dresses and curves and legs, I find myself thinking rather bitterly,

 Pictures and videos of the night were slowly being uploaded.

-that conclusion left me feeling the same way I felt when I wore the dress and
+I concluded that I had spent the night with perfection, but that conclusion left me feeling the same way I felt when I wore the dress and stared at the mirror.

 Undeniably lacking.